xfxf/video-scripts/carl/readme.md

 ~/.bashrc  HDMI2USB=/dev/video0

+# to runn all the things:
+screen -c screenrc-ts

 hu2file.sh - Hdmi2Usb to file - simple gstreamer to save to disk

 vcore.sh - runs core with config.ini